22 Top-Rated Beaches in California

 Well designed for visitors, Avila Beach is equipped with well-maintained public restrooms, a playground, and a picnic area.
 Steps away from the beach is the Central Coast Aquarium.

-A haven of tranquility is found two miles from the beach at the historic Sycamore Mineral Springs Resort & Spa, nestled in a valley of oak groves.
+A haven of tranquility is found two miles from the beach at the Sycamore Mineral Springs Resort & Spa, nestled in a valley of oak groves.
 This three-star resort has natural mineral hot springs and offers pampering spa services.

 11. Capitola Beach, Capitola